-Next in this series of informational workshops for artists is "Creating and Building a Life in the Arts" with multi-media artist Isadora Stowe (pictured).
-Art as the long game will be the focus of her presentation.
+SmART series of informational workshops for artists features "Creating and Building a Life in the Arts" with multi-media artist Isadora Stowe (pictured).
+Art as the long game is the focus of her presentation.

-A recording of Isadora Stowe's SmART Workshop can be found on our Facebook page.
+A recording of Isadora Stowe's SmART Workshop as well as previous presentations can be found on our Facebook page.

 The City of Las Cruces will post its public art opportunities on Call for Entry (CaFÉ ).
 Artists are encouraged to create a profile at Call for Entry (CaFÉ) to stay current on local and national art opportunities.